eugene-kartsev/go-teamcity-hue/README.md

  A new configuration file has been created.
  Modify it and restart the application.
  ```
-Check that the configuration file exists:
+Check if the configuration file exists:

  ```sh
  user$ ls